-I recently completed my Master's Degree in Computer Science at Georgetown University, and will be returning to pursue my Ph.D.
-My interests include Data Mining, Machine Learning, and Security.
+I am currently a Ph.D student at Georgetown.
+My research interests include Topic Models, Data Mining, Machine Learning, Data Science, and Text Mining.
+I hold a Master's Degree in Computer Science from Georgetown University, and a Bachelor's in CS from Boston University.
 My thesis work improved on existing Topic Modeling algorithms to enable tracking topics through time, and to make them more accuracte in noisy mediums such as social media.
 I work closely with my advisor Lisa Singh.

 I first became interested in Data Mining during my Junior year of college at Boston University when I took a class with Evimaria Terzi.
 I followed up that first Data Mining class with several more, and worked on multiple Data Mining projects under Evimaria's advisement.

-When I'm not doing CS stuff, you can find me surfing, skiing, kitesurfing, or playing ice hockey.
-I am a member of the Georgetown Club Ice Hockey Team.
+When I'm not doing CS research, you can find me surfing, skiing, kitesurfing, or playing ice hockey.
+I am a co-captain of the Georgetown Club Ice Hockey Team.

 You can reach me through email at rjc111 (at) georgetown (dot) edu

-Over the past four years, I have conducted research in the realm of Data Mining.
+Over the past five years, I have conducted research in the realms of Data Mining and Machine Learning.
 Here you can find a description of each particular project.

 In this project I created a system to store and rank authors in the DBLP database.
 The goal was to find the best potential peer-reviewers for papers and grant proposals for any given subject.
 We combined ranking algorithms with a specialized max-k coverage algorithm to achieve our goal of ranking each author dynamically for each query to the system.
 You can see every messy bit of code that went into creating it on my Github.